billyJoePiano/org-error-inbox/README.md

 Feel free to fork the repo and extend it.
 We would love to get improvements as Pull Request from you.
 Or create issues when you find a problem but don't want to fix it on your own.

 ---
-> NOTE: This app has a [bigger brother for AppExchange partners](https://github.com/rsoesemann/salesforce-isv-cockpit) that want to collect and proactivly manage app errors in their subscribers' orgs.
+> NOTE: The original version of this app (that includes OpenAI integrations) has a [bigger brother for AppExchange partners](https://github.com/rsoesemann/salesforce-isv-cockpit) that want to collect and proactivly manage app errors in their subscribers' orgs.